pingcap/docs-cn/pd-configuration-file.md

 + The downtime after which PD judges that the disconnected store can not be recovered.
 When PD fails to receive the heartbeat from a store after the specified period of time, it adds replicas at other nodes.
 + Default value: `30m`

+### `max-store-preparing-time` <span class="version-mark">New in v6.1.0</span>

++ Controls the maximum waiting time for the store to go online.
+During the online stage of a store, PD can query the online progress of the store.
+When the specified time is exceeded, PD assumes that the store has been online and cannot query the online progress of the store again.
+But this does not prevent Regions from transferring to the new online store.
+In most scenarios, you do not need to adjust this parameter.
++ Default value: `48h`

 ### `leader-schedule-limit`

 + The number of Leader scheduling tasks performed at the same time